jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/clangd_client/documentation-install/Windows-Plugin-Install-Readme.txt

     b) If installed via the Plugin manager then you can delete the files with the following commands:
         i)  del %APPDATA%\CodeBlocks\share\codeblocks\plugins\clangd_client.dll
         ii) del %APPDATA%\CodeBlocks\share\codeblocks\clangd_client.zip
-3) If you want to use code completion rememner to re-enable the plugin
+3) If you want to reuse older code completion remember to re-enable the plugin